chclau/vhdl_arbiter_stat/src/readme.md

-Source files for the vhdl tutorial
+Source files for the vhdl tutorial - advanced simulation